This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Siboney is a vintage tiki cocktail that was originally created by Victor Bergeron at his bar Trader Vic’s in San Francisco, California.
-The recipe first appeared in Victor’s 1974 book Rum Cookery & Drinkery and was made using a lot more fruit juice than rum, but this modernized variation, made by Antonio Martinez of Bootlegger Tiki in Palm Springs, California and included in the book Easy Tiki: A Modern Revival with 60 Recipes by Chloe Frechette, balances out the fruitiness with more rum spice and some rich Demerara syrup.
+The Siboney is a vintage tiki cocktail that was created by Victor Bergeron at his bar Trader Vic’s in San Francisco, California.
+The recipe first appeared in Victor’s book Rum Cookery & Drinkery in 1974, and it was made using a lot more fruit juice than rum, but this modernized variation, from Antonio Martinez of Bootlegger Tiki in Palm Springs, California, balances out the fruitiness with more rum spice and rich Demerara syrup.

 Cocktail Ingredients